Best Online Computer Science Programs in Connecticut (2026)

 How does Computer Science pay in Connecticut compare to other states?

-Connecticut salaries are approximately 8.9% higher than the national average for computer science roles.
+Connecticut offers competitive wages for computer science professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Connecticut a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for computer science in Connecticut?